tsynik/Fireh1jack/HELP.md

 3. Install Launcher Hijack with this command
 `adb install <path to downloaded APK>`
 4. Ensure you have some Launchers installed
-5. Enable the accessibility service using this command:
+5. Enable the accessibility service using these commands:
 `adb shell settings put secure enabled_accessibility_services com.baronkiko.launcherhijack/com.baronkiko.launcherhijack.AccServ`
+`adb shell settings put secure accessibility_enabled 1`
 6. If Launcher Hijack didn't open, find and open it
 7. Select your desired Launcher from the list provided
 8. Reboot your device